 Lake Condition Updates

-Elsinore Valley Municipal Water District and Canyon Lake POA took water samples from five locations in Canyon Lake on August 17, 2021.
+Please be advised that Elsinore Valley Municipal Water District (EVMWD) and Canyon Lake POA took water samples from five locations in Canyon Lake on August 16, 2022.
 Samples were taken from Happy Camp, Sierra Park, Sunset Beach, Indian Beach, and Holiday Harbor.
 There were no significant levels of microcystins or cyanotoxins detected at any of the five locations sampled.
-View the press release below for more details.

 Full Update Press Releases

 - Lake Testing Update Press Release | 09.01.2022 (PDF)

 - Lake Testing Update Press Release | 09.07.2021 (PDF)

 - Lake Testing Update Press Release | 07.01.2021 (PDF)

 As with any lake, ocean, or river in the nation, Canyon Lake’s aquatic ecosystem cannot be compared to a swimming pool that is treated with chemicals to ensure water quality.
 If you choose to use the lake for swimming, keep in mind that natural lake processes occur and there may be times that the water quality for recreation may pose a health risk.

 - Canyon Lake Algae Blooms Facts (PDF) - Updated July 2021

 Lake Algae FAQ